 Alternatively, scroll down in the SQL documentation to the Audit script section where the T-SQL script can be found which can be executed in SQL Server Management Studio to recreate the SQL audits on the test SQL Server in one go:

-Now, it is time to collect information created by SQL documentation software to recreate database mails on the test SQL Server.
+Now, it is time to collect information created by SQL documentation software to recreate database mail on the test SQL Server.

-In the generated documentation three separates sections are located under the SqlMail item, which is stored under the Database mails item in the content tree:
+In the generated documentation three separates sections are located under the SqlMail item, which is stored under the Database mail item in the content tree:

 - Mail accounts